 |CMP SCI 5700

 This option is for students interested in a very specific area of study as indicated by a certificate.
-In addition to the common core requirements, students must complete any of the graduate certificates in the department as part of the minimum 30 hours.
+In addition to the common core requirements, students must complete any of the graduate certificates in the department as part of the minimum of 30 credit hours.

 For further information about the degree, financial aid, and the regulations of the Graduate School, see our page on advanced degrees.